There was an error loading this page and some features may be unavailable. Please

 27% Golden Retriever and 73% Poodle will have a score of 100%.
 Sometimes dogs with high scores look alike, and

 “Shannon was a homeless street dog adopted from China.
 As a the leader of her pack, she is very protective.
-You can always get on her good side if you give her treats or massage her butt.
+You can get on her good side if you give her treats or massage her butt for long periods of time.

 As an avid Los Angeles Lakers fan, I named Shannon after a former Lakers basketball player, Shannon Brown.
-When she is comfortable, she has a quiet, calm, and sweet demeanor.
+When she is comfortable with you, she has a quiet, calm, and sweet demeanor.
 Her fur is the softest you'll ever feel!
 So give her lots of pets to show her your love.”

 Village dogs often have short stretches of DNA that match purebred dogs, due to a distant common